Timothe-Dandoy/POLYFEM/scripts/All_Species/Main/README.md

-Lunch the scripts in order
+Launch the scripts in order